About the Author: ProofID

 What is role-based access control (RBAC)

-Role-based access control (RBAC) is an identity management approach that assigns and authorises access to resources and information to users within your organisation based on their role.
+Role-based access control (RBAC) is an identity management approach that assigns and authorises access to resources and information to users within your organization based on their role.

-These roles are assigned to users based on a number of factors such as the user’s job function within your organisation or third parties such as customers and business partners.
+These roles are assigned to users based on a number of factors such as the user’s job function within your organization or third parties such as customers and business partners.

 For RBAC to work efficiently it is important to define a set of roles that aligns with the business, the user populations, the resources available as well as defining the rules for users to be assigned to a role.
 These tasks are normally referred to as “role modelling”.